 Many new residents are pleasantly surprised by the nightlife in Back Bay, as well.
 It’s filled with great bars, restaurants, and spots for music.
 Plenty of foot traffic hits the Prudential shopping district and Newbury Street on the weekends.

-Along with the shopping, dining, and entertainment, Back Bay is also home to The Charles River Esplanade and the Commonwealth Avenue Mall.
+Along with the shopping, dining, and entertainment, It is also home to The Charles River Esplanade and the Commonwealth Avenue Mall.
 It’s also located very close to the Boston Common and the Boston Public Garden, which add to the appeal.

 Living in Back Bay